 A museum naturally has a much wider appeal than any gallery might be able to attain.
 The museums in the Netherlands were visited 33 million times in 2019.
 There aren't any exact, or even estimated, figures for galleries, but it's unlikely they reach even a tenth of this number.

 As much of the art-loving public exclusively visits museums, there is likely an extremely large mental gap in these audiences between the idea of owning an artwork themselves and the enjoyment they get from viewing the works in a museum setting.
 By keeping the environment of the museum strictly separate from commercial concerns, the idea is reinforced that artworks can be found in many places in the world, but never in your own home.

 What allows this kind of public to become acquainted with the idea of art ownership is thus precisely a museum offering a smaller, more attainable, version of what they just saw in the exhibition.
 Any person interested in such a work also engages in the a kind of art collecting that is related to motivations of personal tastes over investment value or other economic concerns.
-Any market is benefited by a diversified group of buyers and buyers making decisions based on their own value systems are more likely to promote such a diverse market.
+This is a positive aspect, as any market benefits from a diversified group of buyers and buyers making decisions based on their own value systems are more likely to promote such a diverse market.

-If someone can thus get comfortable with the idea of collecting in a low-risk environment they are already familiar and comfortable with, it stands to reason that this way of entry may remove more barriers than providing a simple financial incentive could every accomplish.
+If someone can thus get comfortable with the idea of collecting in a low-risk environment they are already familiar with, it stands to reason that this way of entry may remove more barriers than providing a simple financial incentive could ever accomplish.

 It has been announced last week that Santander pulled out of the KunstKoop programme, after completly halting all their activities relating to consumer finacing through retail channels in the Netherlands.
 If only somebody could have seen this coming.